1938 Slovak parliamentary election: Electoral system

 The election took the form of a referendum, with voters asked only one question "Do you want a new, free Slovakia?"
 The elections were supervised by the Hlinka Guard, which had to find out how people voted.
 In many places, the government created separate polling stations for members of national minorities to trace their political preferences and "loyalty".

-Voters were presented with a United List of 63 candidates, of whom 47 were members of the Slovak People's Party, four were from the former Agrarian Party, two from the German Party, one from the Hungarian minority and the remaining nine were members of former parties.
+Voters were presented with a United List of 63 candidates.

 Results

+Of the 63 members of the United List elected, 47 were members of Hlinka's Slovak People's Party, four were former members of the now-defunct Republican Party of Farmers and Peasants, two were members of the new German Party and one was a representative of the Hungarian minority.